dengxian-xreal/xreal.github.io/docs/00_NRSDKOverview.md

 XREAL uses NRSDK to develop mixed reality experiences.
 Using a simple development process and a high-level API, NRSDK offers a set of powerful MR features and enables your XREAL glasses to understand the real world.

-NRSDK supports the development environment of **Unity 2019.4.X and above**.

 The core features provided by NRSDK are Spatial Computing, Optimized Rendering, and Multi-modal Interactions.

 - **Spatial Computing** includes motion tracking, plane detection, image anchoring, and hand tracking, allowing the glasses to track their real-time position and orientation relative to the world and to understand the environment around them.